allaboutapps/next-starter/README.md

 You can generate a file containing used third party licenses using `yarn license-check`. **CC-BY-4.0** is included because of NextJS including caniuse-lite which is using CC-BY-4.0.
 So the license file is mandatory for attribution.
 `yarn build` will automatically generate a license file.

+## Runtime base path changes
+Projects built using this template assume being served at domain root.
+E.g. `my-project.com/`.
+If you want to serve in a subfolder like `my-domain.com/my-project` then you have to configure the `basePath` variable in `next.config.mjs`.

+**Some caveats:** You might need to consider some changes with e.g. linked images, also i18n related redirects in `middleware.ts` might have to be adapted.

+Currently this template **does not support changing the base path at runtime**.
+Build time base path changes are supported by NextJS directly in `next.config.mjs` using the `basePath` variable which is consumed at **build time**.
+So you'd need a separate build for each base path.
+See discussion here https://github.com/vercel/next.js/discussions/41769.

+Should you absolutely need a runtime configurable base path in your project then consider this approach (works with Next 14, but could break in future versions). https://github.com/vercel/next.js/discussions/41769#discussioncomment-9329938